inovex/elements/doc/contributing/01-high-level-overview.md

 #### Google Material Design Components for the Web

 We use [Googles Material Design Components for the Web](https://github.com/material-components/material-components-web/) to speed up the development.
 This is also a good foundation as the major functionality is already implemented.
-We often only need to tweak and change some bits to match our behaviour.
+We often only need to tweak and change some bits to achieve the desired behaviour.

-Each component is published on npm as separate package.
-So in theory we can upgrade single components and use them in different versions.
-The repo is structured in a nice way.
-Each component has its own README.
+Each component is published on npm as a separate package.
+Thus, in theory, we can upgrade the components independently and use different versions of the underlying packages.
+The repository is structured in a nice way with each component having its own README.
 You can find the [list of all MDC components in the GitHub repo](https://github.com/material-components/material-components-web/blob/master/packages).
-It feels a bit like back in the days when the [Twitter Bootstrap](https://getbootstrap.com/) framework came out.
-You go to the documentation, copy a piece of HTML markup into your template and import the SASS mixin into your sass Stylesheet and only modify those parts you want to make dynamic.
+It feels a bit like back in the days when the [Twitter Bootstrap](https://getbootstrap.com/) framework was released.
+You open the documentation, copy a piece of HTML markup into your template and import the required SASS mixins into your sass Stylesheet and only modify the parts you want to make dynamic.

 When creating a new element, always check for a respective material design implementation.
-We losely follow these rules:
+We loosely follow these rules:

 - Abstract the features of the material design components to the need of our inovex element.
 - Provide a link to the material component in the documentation.